Personal Safety Tips

 Safety In Your Residence Hall

-- Never let anyone into the hall unless you positively know they are fellow students.
+- Never let anyone into the hall unless you positively know they are fellow students or are your personal guests.

 - Never prop open outside doors.
 You'll be placing everyone at risk.